-The general purpose upheld by this Recommendation is to guarantee ensuring rights and legal interests of citizens and organizations under the jurisdiction of United Nations Member States while performing legally significant information transactions in electronic form using the

-- 35 Internet and other open ICT systems of mass usage. - This institutional guarantees are proposed to be ensured within business activity of specialized operators which: - 38 provide users with a set of trusted ICT services; - operate within established legal regimes, which include but are not limited to restrictions imposed by processing of personal data.

-Current Recommendation covers only the provisions concerning trusted ICT services.
-Provisions regarding establishing appropriate legal regimes may be subject matter of a dedicated Recommendation by UNCITRAL.

-Any participants of electronic interaction deal with some kind of ICT services (email, cloud storages, web-portals etc.).
-If participants have a high degree of confidence in each other and in ICT services they use, then nothing is to be changed.
-But if participants are not sufficiently confident in each other and/or in ICT services, then there should be a third party increasing the degree of confidence in electronic interaction on the whole.
-The role of these third parties play trust services.

-Trust services may be of different types (provide different functions) and of different levels of qualification.
-High level qualification trust services operates under some international legal agreements, they meet the requirements and follow the rules laid down by some international coordinator.
-Basic level qualification trust services operates under some commercial agreements, they can be established within some large scale international projects and follow the recognized best practices for trust service providers.
-Trust services should be audited in accordance with their level of qualification.

-57 The aggregate of trust services with the legal, organizational and technical framework forms

-58 the Common Trust Infrastructure (hereinafter CTI).
-The CTI is a fundamental, easily scalable

-59 infrastructural platform providing a unified access to trust services.
+- 33 The general purpose of this Recommendation is to help ensure the rights and legal interests of - 34 citizens and organizations under the jurisdiction of United Nations Member States while - 35 performing legally significant information transactions in electronic form using the Internet - 36 and other open ICT systems of mass usage and operating within the context of a Common - 37 Trust Infrastructure. - 38 This institutional guarantees are proposed to be ensured within business activity of specialized 39 operators which: - provide users with a set of trusted ICT services; - operate within established legal regimes, which include but are not limited to restrictions imposed by processing of personal data; and - operate within the context of a Common Trust Infrastructure. - This Recommendation covers only the organizational and partially technical provisions 44 45 concerning trusted ICT services.
+Provisions regarding establishing appropriate legal regimes may be subject matter of a separate dedicated Recommendation by UNCITRAL.
+46 - 47 Participants in electronic interactions typically deal with some kind of ICT services (email, - 48 cloud storages, web-portals etc.).
+If such participants have a high degree of confidence in each - 49 other and in ICT services they use, then nothing is to be changed.
+But if the participants are - not sufficiently confident in each other and/or in the ICT services they are using, then it may 50 - 51 be appropriate to use a third party to help increase the degree of confidence in the electronic - 52 interaction on the whole.
+The services provided by these third parties are called trust services. - 53 Under this Recommendation, trust services may be of different types (provide different - 54 functions) and of different levels of qualification.
+High level qualification trust services - 55 operate under one or more international legal agreements, and they meet the requirements and - 56 follow the rules laid down by some international coordinator.
+Basic level qualification trust - 57 services operate under one or more commercial agreements, and they can be established - within some large scale international projects and follow the recognized best practices for 58 - 59 trust service providers.
+Trust services should be audited in accordance with their level of - 60 qualification. - 61 The aggregate of trust services operating within the legal, organizational and technical - 62 framework forms the Common Trust Infrastructure (hereinafter CTI).
+The CTI is a - fundamental, easily scalable infrastructural platform providing a unified access to trust 63 - 64 services.

+&lt;sup>1 UN/CEFACT covers technical provisions in semantic interoperability layer only.

-1. Recommendation No \\\\: Recommendation for ensuring legally significant trusted trans-boundary electronic interaction
+Recommendation No \\\\ : Recommendation for ensuring legally significant trusted trans-boundary electronic interaction

-63 1.1.
+1.1.
 Scope

-This Recommendation seeks to encourage the use of electronic data transfer in international trade scenarios by recommending Governments the principles of establishing and operating regional and global coordination organizations for ensuring trust in international exchange of data and electronic documents between participants.
+This Recommendation seeks to encourage the use of electronic data transfer in international trade scenarios by recommending to Governments the principles of establishing and operating regional and global coordination organizations for ensuring trust in international exchange of data and electronic documents between participants.
+This Recommendation covers only the organizational and partially technical provisions concerning trusted ICT services.
+Provisions regarding establishing appropriate legal regimes may be the subject matter of a separate dedicated Recommendation by UNCITRAL.

-68 1.2.
+1.2.
 Benefits

-Harmonized regional and global coordination based on common principles will provide a smooth, transparent and liable environment for electronic activities in trans-boundary trade scenarios.
-This will make it possible to attach legal significance to an electronic interaction for legal bodies and economic operators regardless of their location and jurisdiction.
+Harmonized regional and global coordination based on common principles will provide a smooth, transparent and reliable environment for electronic activities in trans-boundary trade scenarios.
+This will help to facilitate attaching legal significance to an electronic interaction between legal entities and other economic operators regardless of their location and jurisdiction.